 What the risk adjustment process does is measure the health of each individual over the course of the year by tracking a series of conditions or disease states.
 At the end of the year, each insurance company and provider with members enrolled in Commercial Risk or Medicare Advantage plans submit the disease codes of their membership, which then get added up to create a risk adjustment score—an overall measure of the health and wellness of their membership.
 CMS then adjusts payments according to how sick or well their membership is in relation to all the others.

 In our example, North Coast Insurance would get a higher reimbursement rate from CMS to fund the care their sicker patient population may need.
-Phased in over the coming years, the ACA will be including additional criteria to incentivise these payers and providers to improve the overall risk score of their members over time.
+Phased in over the coming years, the ACA will be including additional criteria to incentivize these payers and providers to improve the overall risk score of their members over time.

 For risk adjustment to function optimally and help ensure efficient and effective allocation of healthcare resources, it requires just one thing: accurate and long-term risk assessment.
 Sounds simple, right?
 Well, technically it is.
 The problem is that assessing a patient’s overall wellness is largely a manual task.
 Coders go through hundreds of pages of documents to identify disease categories on a per-patient basis, for millions of patients, every year.